d2l-ai/d2l-en/chapter_computational-performance/key-value.md

 ## Pull

-You’ve already seen how to pull a single key-value pair.
+You have already seen how to pull a single key-value pair.
 Similarly, to push, you can pull the value onto several devices with a single call:

 ```{.python .input  n=8}
 b = [np.ones(shape, ctx=ctx) for ctx in contexts]